 - The label of each cosmetic product must disclose the name and U.S. contact information of a “responsible person” (either the manufacturer, packer, or distributor of the product).
 The “responsible person” will serve as the point of contact for adverse event reporting and, among other duties, will be responsible for safety substantiation.

 - Each marketed cosmetic product, along with its ingredients, must be submitted to the FDA in an annual listing.
 Similar product listing systems exist for drugs and medical devices.
-The FDA is expected to soon release the online portal to facilitate registration.
+The FDA is currently seeking comments for its proposed online and paper format for product listing.

 - Cosmetic product labels will have to disclose “fragrance allergens,” although details pertaining to what exactly will have to be disclosed are to be established by the FDA in 2024.
 This is expected to potentially implicate disclosure of information previously regarded as trade secret and it is bound to be subject of vigorous public comment.